01alan20/01alan20.github.io/_posts/2024-10-18-Sample-Dashboard-For-Schools.md

 ---
 layout: post
-title: Sample webapps for predicting student risk and an admin view
+title: Sample webapps for an admins to understand student risk
 subtitle:
 thumbnail-img:
 share-img: